Tiisu/wiki-spark-collaborate/README.md

    - Strong password (with real-time validation)
    - Optional: Country and preferred language
 3. Form validates input client-side and server-side
-4. User account is created with `isEmailVerified: false`
-5. Verification email is sent automatically

-### 2. Email Verification
-1. User receives verification email with secure token
-2. Clicks verification link: `/verify-email?token=<token>`
-3. Backend verifies token and marks email as verified
-4. Welcome email is sent
-5. User can now access all platform features
+4. User account is created and can immediately access all features

-### 3. Login Process
+### 2. Login Process
 1. User visits `/login` page
 2. Enters email and password
 3. JWT token is generated and stored